Letterbook/Letterbook/Letterbook.Docs/_blog/2024-11-tk/moderation-tooling-research.md

 Managing federation ties is another area where queries become tricky.
 I've heard many stories of instances defederating from each other over some spat between their admins, and their users get caught up in this when the relationships across the two servers get severed as part of the defederation.
 But even if someone _wanted_ to be more careful in managing their inter-server ties, it's difficult to find out how many relationships would be affected by defederating with another server or blocking a remote user.
 How many people on either server will be affected?
 Is it possible to inform them of those relationships being lost?
 Is it possible to restore them should the inter-server ties become restored?

-Many server softwares don't distinguish between admin and moderation roles, but some that do make a mess of it by eschewing role-based controls for what could best be described as "capability templates" which provide a set of actions the users they are applied to can take.
-Where this falls apart is that if a template is updated, it doesn't update the user accounts to which the template had been applied.
+Many server softwares don't distinguish between admin and moderation roles, but some that do make a mess of it by eschewing role-based controls for what I will describe as "capability templates" which provide a set of actions the users they are applied to can take.
+Where this falls apart is that if a template is updated, it doesn't update the user accounts to which the template had been applied, so their moderator team has different permissions than what the admin thinks they have.

-This may seem obvious to someone who thinks about it when I describe the data model this way, but the server software doesn't describe the data model this way and most people aren't going to think about it.
-This results in "ability drift" unless someone were to go through and update each users' permissions, which then requires keeping track of which person is supposed to have which permission set.

-To my horror, an incident was described to me whereby the sole remaining admin for an instance had managed to remove their own admin bit.
+This approach causes problems: One admin described an incident where the sole remaining admin for an instance had managed to remove their own admin bit.
 I place no blame on the person who did this, rather on the design of the software.
-Another problem from this approach to user capabilities was an inconsistent user interface, where the moderator would be presented with affordances (buttons, links, etc) for actions which they didn't have permission to perform.
+It also resulted in an inconsistent user interface, where the moderator would be presented with affordances (buttons, links, etc) for actions which they didn't have permission to perform.

 A common theme in my work of this sort is [poka-yoke](https://en.wikipedia.org/wiki/Poka-yoke) or _mistake-proofing_, and there is certainly a lot of room for improvement in Fedi server software to better help admins avoid mistakes, particularly though clearly explaining what the result of an action will be.
-Just as with defederating, it may not be immediately obvious that "suspending" a user on a particular server software will in fact irrevocably delete that user's account and all of their content, but it's happened.
+Just as with defederating, it may not be immediately obvious that "suspending" a user on a particular server software will actually due to how that server software behaves, irrevocably delete that user's account and all of their content.

 There's a lot of places where simple safeguards (are you sure? type the profile name to suspend) would go a long way towards preventing mistakes, and others where notes about special cases (this user is a frequent target of harassment, be super careful) would go further.